davidgasquez/handbook/content/rationality.md

 - Leave your colleague a line of retreat.
 - Socially reward people who change their mind.
 - Take into account second and third order effects.
+- Bet on everything where you can or will find out the answer.
+Even if you're only testing yourself against one other person, it's a way of calibrating yourself to avoid both overconfidence and underconfidence, which will serve you in good stead emotionally when you try to do inadequacy reasoning.

 ## Making Decisions